 Dorothy Zehnder has been in this building since 1937, when she worked as a waitress at Fischers.
 She continues to work 6 days a week at 95+ years of age.
 Since purchasing the restaurant in 1950, she has routinely worked along side family and team members.
 Her motto is “if you don’t feel well, go to work and pretty soon you’ll feel better”.
 She has personally developed many of the recipes used in the restaurant and has taught thousands of employees the correct method to prepare all of the food that is served in the twelve dining rooms that seat 1200 guests.

 Three generations of the Zehnder family now are actively involved in the day-to-day operations of the restaurant.
 Dorothy is joined by son William A. (Bill), President, his wife, Karen and daughter, Amy Zehnder Grossi, Co-General Managers.
 Another daughter of Bill and Karen’s, Katie Zehnder, is also a Manager at Frankenmuth River Place Shops.
 Tiny & Dorothy’s daughter, Judy Zehnder Keller, is President of the Bavarian Inn Lodge.
 Judy’s son, Michael Zehnder, has joined her as General Manager at the Lodge and her husband, Don Keller, is the Corporate Treasurer.
-Judy and Don also have two other children with the family business.
-Martha Zehnder Keller is Vice President of Sales & Marketing at Bavarian Inn Lodge and William Zehnder Keller is a Manager at Frankenmuth River Place Shops.
+Judy and Don also have one other child involved in the family business – Martha Zehnder Kaczynski who is Vice President of Sales & Marketing at Bavarian Inn Lodge.